-During 2011, Harris Corporation implemented two health information exchange services for the Florida HIE.
-Patient look-up (PLU) is a service that connects HIE networks with other HIE networks, expanding the landscape of information exchange.
-This project is in its initial phase and is anticipated to be completed by 2013.
-Direct secure messaging (DSM) is a service that allows providers to send and receive secure, encrypted e-mail messages with personal health information as well as attachments, continuity of care documents, lab results, and discharge summaries.
+During 2011, Harris Corporation implemented two HIE services for the Florida HIE.
+Patient Look-Up and Delivery (PLU) is a service that connects HIE networks with other HIE networks, expanding the landscape of information exchange.
+This project is being implemented incrementally and is anticipated to achieve critical mass for sustainability in 2014.
+Direct Secure Messaging (DSM) is a service that allows providers to send and receive secure, encrypted email messages with personal health information including attachments such as continuity of care documents, lab results, and discharge summaries.
 This service is currently available to all eligible providers that have an Internet connection.
-The Agency developed a subscription agreement for each of the services that must be signed by the participants describing their roles and responsibilities.
+The Agency developed a subscription agreement for each service that must be signed by the participants and which describes their roles and responsibilities.